 This course is a synthesis of science and policy.
 A brief history of the role of water availability will be used to acquaint us with the historical linkage of fresh water supply to California’s growth into the world’s 8th largest economy.
 We shall examine assumptions that once characterized natural resources and environmental systems as fully developed and sustainable but are now proving false.
 The Delta is widely perceived by many as in crisis.
 Why?
 A weakening infrastructure- some continuously used for over 100 years - coupled with deteriorating health of Delta fish species, and an institutional governance characterized as “too little too late” are some of the causes.
 Recognition of the Delta crisis provides an opportunity for DEL students to examine the several very different management strategies that have been proposed and/or implemented and to determine which of the various responses to the crisis have merit.
 The course uses a case study approach and students are encouraged to answer specific questions addressed in the course media.
 Individual and group activities are deployed to enable considerations of new directions for a changing future and how environmental management might make reform happen.
 Three credits.

 This course discusses and debates selected issues from two U.S. National Academy of Sciences (NAS) studies (referred to as America's Climate Choices (ACC)) with the goal of developing a comprehensive understanding of current scientific understanding of global climate change, and America’s energy choices against the backdrop of climate change and other issues of strategic national importance.
-One and one-half credits.
 Includes both residential and DEL-MEM students.
+One credit.

 Community-Based Environmental Management